The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 So I'm not a fan of Vladimir Putin by any means.

-And I don't think that in every war there's a good guy and a bad guy.
+And I don't think that in every war, there's a good guy and a bad guy.

-I think sometimes there's two bad guys in a War, right?
+I think sometimes there's two bad guys in a war, right?

-However, based on my limited knowledge and the research that I've done, looking into this as carefully as I have the time to do, uh, as someone who's genuinely interested, um, it seems to me that regardless of what you think of him as a as a leader and as a person, that it's very plausible that he's actually doing what's best for his country if there's a legitimate NATO concern in Ukraine for him, right?
+However, based on my limited knowledge and the research that I've done, looking into this as carefully as I have the time to do, as someone who's genuinely interested, it seems to me that regardless of what you think of him as a leader and as a person, that it's very plausible that he's actually doing what's best for his country if there's a legitimate NATO concern in Ukraine for him, right?

-So imagine working for Facebook and having that perspective and seeing Facebook ban all this Russian content, shut everything down and be like, like, well, what about me?
+So imagine working for Facebook and having that perspective and seeing Facebook ban all this Russian content, shut everything down and be like, well, what about me?

-Like, I work for you, and you're saying that this whole company supports this, you know, one side of this war.
+Like I work for you and you're saying that this whole company supports this, you know, one side of this war.

-And like, you know, I might only be 10% of the you know, only 10% of the company might agree with me, but like I just think it's I feel bad for the employees of these companies that feel differently than the than the corporate culture presents.
+But like, I just think it's, I feel bad for the employees of these companies that feel differently than the corporate culture presents.

 Everything you said about Putin was 1000% correct.